Engineers Are Becoming Agent Managers

 The Output Curve Is Flattening

 I wrote about the transition to management last year.
-One thing I didn't expect to be dealing with so soon: the AI tooling shift.
-Junior engineers on my teams who are using Copilot and Claude effectively are shipping implementation work that, two years ago, required mid-level skills.
+I didn't expect the AI tooling shift to land so soon.
+Junior engineers on my teams who use Copilot and Claude effectively are shipping implementation work that, two years ago, required mid-level skills.
 They're not shipping it blindly.
 They understand what they're writing.
-But the AI is handling the boilerplate, the syntax lookup, the "how do I wire this up" questions that used to consume their first year.
+But the AI handles the boilerplate, the syntax lookup, the "how do I wire this up" questions that used to consume their first year.

 This doesn't make them senior.
 Not even close.
-But it compresses the time-to-productive-output in a way that makes the traditional pyramid awkward.
-If a junior with AI tools can handle 70% of what a mid-level engineer does in terms of raw code output, what does the org chart look like?
+But it compresses time-to-productive-output in a way that makes the traditional pyramid awkward.
+When a junior with AI tools can handle 70% of a mid-level engineer's raw code output, the pyramid stops describing how work actually flows.

 AI-Assisted Isn't a Role, It's the Default

 Some of my teams still treat AI tools as optional.
 "Use Copilot if you want, it's available."
-This is wrong.
-It's like saying "use the IDE if you want, vim is fine too."
+That's like saying "use the IDE if you want, vim is fine too."
 Technically true, practically a competitive disadvantage.

-The teams that have made AI tools the default workflow (not optional, not encouraged, the default) are shipping measurably faster.
-Not 10% faster.
-Roughly 2-3x more PRs per engineer per sprint, with comparable quality metrics.
+The teams that have made AI tools the default workflow (not optional, not encouraged, the default) are shipping roughly 2-3x more PRs per engineer per sprint, with comparable quality metrics.
 GitHub's 2023 developer survey found 92% of developers were already using AI tools.
 The ones treating it as a curiosity are falling behind in ways that show up in sprint velocity within weeks.

 I've stopped asking "are you using AI tools?" in 1:1s.
 I now ask "what's your AI workflow?"
 If the answer is "I paste things into ChatGPT sometimes," that's a coaching conversation.